cowboysysop/charts/charts/kroki/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 5.0.0

+BlockDiag and WireViz are now available in the main Kroki container.

+All parameters related to BlockDiag and WireViz have been removed.

 ### Upgrading to version 4.0.0

 The chart is now tested with Kubernetes >= 1.24 and Helm >= 3.9.